Equestrian events at the Summer Olympics: 1936 Berlin Olympics

 The Berlin Games saw new rules designed to help protect the horse, mostly regarding the use of performance-altering drugs, especially stimulants and sedatives.
 Additionally, horses that were exhausted or lame following the endurance test were to be eliminated.

 The weight requirement of at least 165 lbs, previously required for all rides, was dropped for the dressage phase, although it remained for stadium jumping and the endurance test.
 Scoring of the Stadium phase was weighed to make it significantly less important than the Endurance test.

-50 riders competed in the eventing competition, but only 27 finished, mostly due to one particular fence on cross-country (see Equestrian at the 1936 Summer Olympics).
+50 riders competed in the eventing competition, but only 27 finished, mostly due to one particular fence on cross-country (see Equestrian events at the 1936 Summer Olympics).

 1948 London Olympics

 The 1948 Games had 46 entrants, including competitors from Argentina, Portugal, and Brazil.
-Dressages tests now included half-pass at the trot.
+Dressage tests now included half-pass at the trot.
 The endurance test was reduced to 22 km of roads and tracks, a 3.5 km steeplechase, and 8 km on cross-country (a total of 33.5 km).